 One key element of this type of claim is that the defamatory statement must be made to someone other than the person who is the subject of the statement.
 For example, the statement could be published in a newspaper article or posted on Facebook; it could be spoken to an audience or made on television.

 Each potentially damaging slanderous or libelous statement is considered a separate act of defamation.

 If you’re a private citizen suing for defamation in a private matter, you must prove that the person making the defamatory statement was negligent with regard to the truth or falsity of the statement.
 You don’t have to prove that the person knew for a fact that the statement was false.

 Whereas, if you’re a public figure bringing a defamation lawsuit, you have to prove that the person making the defamatory statement knew for a fact that the statement was false or that the statement was made with reckless disregard for the truth or falsity of the statement.

 There are certain situations where you may not be able to charge a person with defamation, including but not limited to the following examples:

-With a defamation claim, the context of the alleged defamatory statements needs to be examined and the occurrence of defamation needs to be proven first.
+With a defamation per quod claim, the context of the alleged defamatory statements needs to be examined and the occurrence of defamation needs to be proven first.
 Then, monetary damages resulting from harm to your reputation need to be proven as well.
 These are called “special damages.”

-Colorado recognizes four categories of per se defamatory statements:
+Colorado recognizes four categories of statements that are defamatory per se:

 The statute of limitations on a defamation claim is one year from the date that the defamatory statement was published.